h1meji/fusion-plus/README.md

 ### Features
 - **Internal GUI**: Press `Insert` to open the internal GUI
+- **Customizable Colors**: Change the colors of different modules and the internal GUI
+- **Config Files**: Save and load cheat settings
+- **Dedicated Injector**: Inject the cheat into Lunar Client with the dedicated injector

 ### Screenshots
 <img src="https://github.com/deadshxll/fusion/assets/67878277/5a732ba9-3d81-44e4-b745-f34f39555716" alt="original gui - by deadshell"/>